You must clear your pets through Customs when they arrive in the country.

 - Perro de Presa Canario.

-This prohibition does not apply if your dog is:
+This prohibition does not apply if your dog is Registered under the Dog Control Act 1996 (NZ Legislation).

-If you aren’t sure whether you can bring your pet into NZ, contact Ministry for Primary Industries.
+If you aren’t sure whether you can bring your pet into NZ, contact Department of Internal Affairs.

 - Biosecurity clearance (MPI)